-Total contributions coming from The City, employees, Broward County Sheriff's Office and the Broward County library for the year were \$12,211,294 which was 11% greater than the 2018 contributions.
+➤ Total contributions coming from the City, employees, Broward County Sheriff's Office and the Broward County library for the year were \$15,381,890 which was 16% greater than the 2020 contributions.
 The amount of employer contributions varies from year to year and is actuarially determined.
-Employee contributions are made by Tier One members, who contribute at 10% of pensionable gross wages and Tier Two members, who contribute at 7% of pensionable gross wages.
+All members are required to contribute at 10% of pensionable gross wages.
+Tier Two members contributed at 7% of pensionable gross wages through December 16, 2020.